Man Singh Tyagi

-Man Singh Tyagi, better known as M. S. Tyagi, was a retired professor of Electrical Engineering form Indian Institute of Technology Kanpur.
+Man Singh Tyagi (1 January 1934 – 6 August 2022), better known as M. S. Tyagi, was an Indian academic who was professor of Electrical Engineering at the Indian Institute of Technology Kanpur.

 Early life and education

-Born in village Rohana Kalan of the Muzaffarnagar district of the Indian state Uttar Pradesh.
-Tyagi received his MSc degree in physics from University of Lucknow, India.
+Born in village Rohana Kalan of the Muzaffarnagar district of the Indian state Uttar Pradesh, Tyagi received his MSc degree in physics from University of Lucknow, India.

 Career

 Tyagi began his career as a researcher at Central Electronics Engineering Research Institute, Pilani.
 He then moved to West Germany to pursue his doctorate from RWTH Aachen University.
 At RWTH, he enrolled his Dr.-Ing (German doctorate degree in engineering) degree in electrical engineering.
 During his doctorate studies at RWTH, he was employed as a laboratory development engineer by Telefunken AG, Ulm, Germany, from 1962 to 1964.
 In 1966, he finished his Dr.-Ing degree with his thesis entitled About the breakthrough behaviour of silicon diodes.
 From 1967 to 1968, he held a postdoctoral teaching fellowship at University of British Columbia, Vancouver, Canada, and during 1968–1969 he was a research scientist at Carnegie Mellon University, Pittsburgh, Pennsylvania, US.

 The Indian Institute of Technology Kanpur (IITK) was established in 1959 by a consortium of nine leading US research universities as part of the Kanpur Indo-American Programme (KIAP).
 In 1969, Tyagi joined the electrical engineering department of IITK as an assistant professor and became a professor in 1977.
 There he has been mainly responsible for the development of the Semiconductor Devices Laboratory.
 Since February 1980, he has been a visiting professor in the Department of Electrical Engineering ESAT Laboratory, Katholieke Universiteit Leuven, on leave of absence from IITK.
 After retiring from IITK as a professor of electrical engineering, he joined the electrical engineering and electronics engineering department of the Birla Institute of Technology and Science, Pilani, as a professor.
 In July 2003, he joined the electronics and communications engineering department of Jaypee Institute of Information Technology, Noida.
 He was also a visiting professor at Centre for Development of Advanced Computing, Noida.